php-fig/fig-standards/proposed/http-message.md

      * Retrieves a header by the given case-insensitive name as an array of
      * strings.
      *
-     * If the header did not appear in the message, this method MUST return an
+     * If the header does not appear in the message, this method MUST return an
      * empty array.
      *
      * @param string $name Case-insensitive header field name.